Jollerprutt/proxmox-node/README.md

 #### 3.3.2 Create a pfSense VM
 You can create a pfSense VM by either using CLI or by the webgui.

-Go to Proxmox web interface of your Qotom node (should be https://192.168.1.101:8006/ ) `typhoon-01` > `Create VM` and fill out the details as shown below (whats not shown below leave as default)
+For the webgui method go to Proxmox web interface of your Qotom node (should be https://192.168.1.101:8006/ ) `typhoon-01` > `Create VM` and fill out the details as shown below (whats not shown below leave as default)

 | Description | Value |
 | :---  | :---: |